devjgm/papers/cpp_civil_time.md

 civil time as just described.

-*Time zones* are geo-political regions within which human-defined rules are shared to convert between the previously described absolute time and civil time domains.
+*Time zones* are geo-political regions within which human-defined rules are shared to convert between the previously described absolute-time and civil-time domains.
 A time-zone's rules include things like the region's offset from the [UTC] time standard, daylight-saving adjustments, and short abbreviation strings.
 Time zones often have a history of disparate rules that apply only for certain periods, because the rules may change at the whim of a region's local government.
-For this reason, time zone rules are often compiled into data snapshots that are used at runtime to perform conversions between absolute and civil times.
-There is currently no standard library supporting arbitrary time zones.
+For this reason, time-zone rules are usually compiled into data snapshots that are used at runtime to perform conversions between absolute and civil times.
+There is currently no C++ standard library supporting arbitrary time zones.

-The C++ standard already has the `<chrono>` library, which is a good implementation of an *Absolute Time* Library.
-This paper proposes a standard *Civil Time* Library that complements `<chrono>`.
-A separate paper (XXX: jgm insert the paper number) proposes a standard *Time Zone* Library that bridges `<chrono>` and this Civil Time Library, and will complete the three pillars of the conceptual model just described.
+The C++ standard already has the `<chrono>` library, which is a good implementation of an *Absolute-Time* Library.
+This paper proposes a standard *Civil-Time* Library that complements `<chrono>`.
+A separate paper (XXX: jgm insert the paper number) proposes a standard *Time Zone* Library that bridges `<chrono>` and this Civil-Time Library, and will complete the three pillars of the conceptual model just described.

 ## Impact on the Standard

-The Civil Time Library proposed here is not directly dependent on any other standard C++ library.
+The Civil-Time Library proposed here is not directly dependent on any other standard C++ library.
 It is implementable using C++98, with optimizations such as `constexpr` available when compiled as C++11.

-A current sister proposal that describes a standard Time Zone Library (XXX: jgm add a doc reference) depends on the existence of this Civil Time Library.
+A current sister proposal that describes a standard Time Zone Library (XXX: jgm add a doc reference) depends on the existence of this Civil-Time Library.

 ## Design Decisions